robusta-dev/holmesgpt/README.md

 </details>

 <details>
-<summary> Incident Investigation from K9s</summary>
+<summary>K9s Plugin</summary>

-Integrate with K9s to investigate cluster issues fast.
-You can add HolmesGPT as a plugin in the K9s application and get instant root cause analysis.
+You can add HolmesGPT as a plugin for K9s to investigate why any Kubernetes resource is unhealthy.

-Add the following plugins to `$XDG_CONFIG_HOME/k9s/plugins.yaml`.
-Read more about K9s plugins [here](https://k9scli.io/topics/plugins/).
+Add the following contents to the K9s plugin file, typically `~/.config/k9s/plugins.yaml` on Linux and `~/Library/Application Support/k9s/plugins.yaml` on Mac .Read more about K9s plugins [here](https://k9scli.io/topics/plugins/) and check your plugin path [here](https://github.com/derailed/k9s?tab=readme-ov-file#k9s-configuration).

-**Note**: HolmesGPT must be installed and configured for the K9s HolmesGPT plugin to work.
+**Note**: HolmesGPT must be installed and configured for the K9s plugin to work.

-Basic plugin to run an investigation on any Kuberntes object with a pre defined command.
-Use the shortcut `Shift + H`
+Basic plugin to run an investigation on any Kubernetes object, using the shortcut `Shift + H`

 ```yaml
 plugins: